 - 4x Baby short sleeve suits

 - Going Home Outfit – keep it comfy!

-We’re very lucky as our hospital is allowing my partner to stay with me right through labour.
-I know not all hospitals are allowing this yet, and there is a small chance this might change at any time, but for now we’re planning as if he will be in with me the whole time.
-However, I’m also a firm believer that I have enough to worry about and he is perfectly capable of packing their own bag.
+We were very lucky as our hospital allowed my partner to stay with me right through labour.
+Thankfully the world has now returned to normal and partners can be with you the whole time.
+However, I’m also a firm believer that you have enough to worry about and they are perfectly capable of packing their own bag.
 Some of the helpful items we included for my partners’ bag included:

-- swim trunks (in-case he ends up in the pool)
+- swim trunks (in-case we ended up in the pool)

-- A change of clothes (in-case he ends up in the pool)
+- A change of clothes (again in-case we ended up in the pool)

 - His own drink and snacks

 - His phone charger and phone

 I also planned a bag of extra clothes for me and baby which we kept at home (as we live very close to the hospital, this can also live in your boot if you live further away), which my partner was able to pop home and get if as we ended up staying in longer, but I didn’t have that many maternity clothes and the ones I did have I wore constantly.
 So, rather than them sitting in a bag useless for 6 weeks, I continued to wear them and only added them last minute.

 If nothing else, I hope this list will help give you some ideas about what you want to pack in your own hospital bag.
 As new mums, it is so important to share as much information with each other as possible.